MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-guest-users.md

 $now = Get-Date

 # Retrieve all guest users.
 $guestUsers = Get-EntraUser -Filter "userType eq 'Guest'" -All

 ```

-Iterate over each guest user to check for expiration.
+Check each guest user for expiration.

 >[!NOTE]
 >This script removes all guest users whose accounts have expired.
 This action is irreversible and should be used with caution.
 Always ensure you have a backup or a recovery plan in place before removing user accounts.